 Our policy on obesity and diet

-Being overweight is the second biggest cause of cancer after smoking and, together with a poor diet, is associated with several cancers.
+Being overweight is the biggest single preventable cause of cancer after smoking and causes ten types of cancer.

-Tackling the unhealthy behaviour that leads to a poor diet and excessive weight can help reduce the risk of cancer in the UK.
+Tackling the unhealthy factors that lead to a poor diet and excessive weight can help reduce the risk of cancer in the UK.

 Over the past three decades there has been a substantial increase in weight and a decline in the quality of diets in the UK.